These actions may include land development-related activities such as:

 What does the Development Review Case Manager do?

-- Analyze final CTR in accordance with the agreed-upon scope and with DDOT policy, DC regulations, and identified best practices.
+- Analyze final CTR in accordance with the agreed-upon scope and DDOT policy, DC regulations, and identified best practices.

 - Facilitate DDOT stakeholder review and input regarding the scope of an Applicant’s CTR.